-Studying the Incident Log Book will highlight any acts of on-going bullying.
-The 'Incident Book' is kept in the Head Teacher's Office, and is also used to record all incidents of bullying occurring outside lesson time and outside school time.
+Studying CPOMS reports will highlight any acts of on-going bullying.
 All members of Staff are also made aware of the situation at the morning communication briefing.

 If an individual is repeatedly involved in bullying other children, then the Head Teacher/Deputy Head Teacher / Assistant Head Teacher will be consulted regarding informing the individual's parents.
 The parents will be invited into School to discuss the behaviour, as we feel parents have a responsibility to support the School's Anti-Bullying Policy, and to actively encourage their child to be a positive member of the School.
 The SENCO would also be informed of the situation.
 In extreme cases, where initial discussions have proven ineffective, the Head Teacher may utilise the Schools Family Support Advisor or other external support agencies.